Legal experts question deputy's arrest over inaction during Parkland massacre

 "Mr. Peterson cannot reasonably be prosecuted because he was not a 'caregiver,' which is defined as a parent, adult household member or other person responsible for a child's welfare," DiRuzzo said.
 "Mr. Peterson was not criminally negligent in his actions, as no police officer has ever been prosecuted for his or her actions in responding to an active shooter incident."

-DiRuzzo also pointed out that the Broward County Sheriff’s Office policy at the time stated that deputies “may enter the area” to deal with an active shooter — they were not required to do so.
+DiRuzzo also pointed out that the Broward Sheriff's Office policy at the time stated that deputies "may enter the area" to deal with an active shooter.
+They were not required to do so.

-“He could have and would have saved lives.
-So he has to deal with that for the rest of his life,” said Lori Alhadeff, whose 14-year-old daughter Alyssa was killed.
+"He could have and would have saved lives.
+So he has to deal with that for the rest of his life," Lori Alhadeff, whose 14-year-old daughter Alyssa was killed, said.

 Florida Department of Law Enforcement Commissioner Rick Swearingen, whose agency conducted a 14-month investigation into Peterson's conduct that included interviews with 184 witnesses and a review of many hours of surveillance video, said: "There can be no excuse for his complete inaction and no question that his inaction cost lives."